davidhodev/Artificial-Intelligent-Bibliometric-Analyzer/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-What things you need to install the software and how to install them
+Pybliometrics

 ```
-Give examples
+pip3 install pybliometrics
 ```

 ## Usage
 ### Downloading Abstracts
 Run the AbstractDownloader.py file in order to download Abstracts under a certain keyword you will enter.
 Do not forget to create your own SpringerNature and Elsevier API Keys.
-Add these API Keys into APIKeys.txt
+Add these API Keys into APIKeys.txt.
+For the Elsevier API Key, open the config file ``` open ~/.scopus/config.ini ``` and enter your API Key in the correct field.

 ```
 python3 AbstractDownloader.py